shooshx/zippypy/README.txt

-libPyVM is a compact Python 2.7 interpreter that can be used in various places where the standard CPython interpreter is not appropriate or cumbersome to use.
+ZippyPy is a compact Python 2.7 interpreter that can be used in various places where the standard CPython interpreter is not appropriate or cumbersome to use.

 - The entire interpreter is fully instantiatable.
 This means you can have multiple interpreters running in a single process.
 There is no global state or variables.
 - Very light weight.
 The entire interpreter is about 6000 lines of code, excluding tests and generated code.